interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/documentation/page.md

 Commit messages are the first documentation of your project.
 They should be as clear as possible.
 They should explain what has been done and why.
 If developers used Pull Request/Merge requests, the number should be included in the commit message.
 Same thing about the ticket number.
 It will give a lot of context for a future reader of the code.

 In comparison of the other kind of documentation, they are, by design, always up to date.
 Used with `git blame`, they can be very useful to understand why a line of code has been written.
+It is also a smart to use them to document your codebase since they automatically contain the author, the date of the change, all the changes made in the commit, etc.

+Commit messages with a strong convention can be used to generate a CHANGELOG file.
+It is a good way to keep your CHANGELOG up to date.

+The [Conventional commits format](https://www.conventionalcommits.org/en/v1.0.0/) is a good practice to follow.

 ---